mycrl/turn-rs/README.md

 - **Exchange:**
     The exchange further processes the Publish data, such as secondary compression, saving as static files, encoding conversion......
 - **Core:**
-    控Controls all nodes of the cluster, including load balancing, dynamic scheduling,  authority control, coding and protocol control.
+    Controls all nodes of the cluster, including load balancing, dynamic scheduling,  authority control, coding and protocol control.
 * **Object Storage:**
     Storing log data and live replay as static files......
 * **Pull:**